 I returned to school fully recovered and became a group leader, learning to be responsible for my classmates and myself.
 I went on to become President of the Philosophy Club.
 Also, I joined the Association of Dental Students and Young Dentists, where I was soon chosen to serve as Secretary-General.
 I helped our association expand from 1000 to 10000 members by promoting our mission: providing future dentists with opportunities to study abroad, attend seminars, and volunteer.
 I learned much about business ethics during meetings with our sponsors, such as P&G, Colgate, etc. This experience also enhanced my teamwork and time management skills.

 After graduating from dental school and coming to America, I was invited to intern shadow Dr. XXXX in his Rockefeller Plaza, New York practice.
 I got to know Dr. XXXX through connections in the Russian Dental Association.
-I was sincerely touched by observing how he treated his patients as family members or dear friends.
+I was touched by observing how he treated his patients as family members or dear friends.
 Later, I began working part-time as a dental assistant.
-Working alongside Dr. XXXX taught me much about overcoming language barriers and communicating with people of different cultural backgrounds.
+Working alongside Dr. XXXX taught me much about overcoming language barriers and communicating with people of diverse cultural backgrounds.
 This experience also encouraged me to begin my study of Spanish, at which I continue to progress.
-Later I was recommended to Dr. XXXX by our office manager and began serving at XXXX Smiles as part of a team of 10 professionals.
+Later I was recommended to Dr. XXXX by our office manager and began serving at XXXX Smiles as part of a team of ten professionals.
 Working alongside Dr. XXXX has helped me appreciate the critical role of the office environment in the successful delivery of dental care since his practice was incredibly well organized, with ample resources on every level.
 I currently work in support of Dr. XXXX at XXXX Dentist in Los Angeles, California.

 One patient that will always stand out in my mind because my memory of her continues to spur me forward was Sara, a six-year-old girl who was terrified when she came into the office because she previously had experienced a severe gagging reflex while taking impressions.
 I built a special rapport with her and proposed the purchase of an iTero 3D scanner to send the digital records to the lab.
 I was told it would take three weeks to deliver the appliance, but I was thrilled at my success in getting our hands on it in only one week.
 I will never forget Sara and her mother smiling and thanking me for resolving this issue.
 I hope to continue going that extra mile for my patients.